Jack Starr (Texas guitarist)

 Jack Starr was an outsider musician who recorded in 1960s Texas and whose recordings have been released by Norton Records.
-A comprehensive compilation of his work has recently been repressed as the "Born Petrified" LP.
+A comprehensive compilation of his work has since been repressed as the "Born Petrified" LP.
 Starr recorded the song "Pain (Gimme Sympathy)," which was later covered by the two-piece band The Upholsterers (consisting of Jack White and Brian Muldoon), who released their only single, Makers of High Grade Suites, in 2000.

+Spin's Byron Coley called him "unimaginably obscure", and his music "lobe-pummelling" and "ultra-primitive".